ddkpham/lucid-images/cmpt383.md

 is often ample opportunity to make speed improvements to image processing algorithms due to their embarrassingly parallel workload.
 Histogram enhancement is no exception.
 I added concurrency wherever it made sense to add.
-This included histogram generation, image reading, color space conversion, image writing, etc.
+This included histogram generation, image reading, color space conversion, image writing, etc. The end result is an incredibly fast image enhancement algorithm.

 For displaying the results of contrast enhancement, I chose to implement a web application with HTML, CSS, and Javascript on the front end.
 I used React as the front end web framework.